Counterfort Retaining Wall

 From the stem, counterforts are subjected to outward reactions and produce tension along the outer sloping face of the counterforts.

-The counterforts are designed as a T-beam of varying depth due to the inner face supporting the stem is in compression and at both ends, the main steel provided along the sloping face shall be anchored properly.
+The counterforts are designed as a T-beam of varying depth due to the inner face supporting the stem being in compression, and at both ends, the primary steel provided along the sloping face shall be appropriately anchored.

 As perpendicular to the sloping side, the depth of the counterfort is measured.